Europe 2020 indicators - poverty and social exclusion

-Material deprivation covers issues relating to economic strain, durables and housing, and environment of the dwellings.
+Material deprivation covers issues relating to economic strain, durables and housing, and dwelling environment.
 People living in severely materially deprived conditions are greatly constrained by a lack of resources.
 This means they live in households unable to afford four or more items out of a list of nine considered by most people to be desirable or even necessary for an adequate life.

 In 2016, 37.8 million people in the EU were living in conditions severely constrained by a lack of resources.
 This was equal to 7.5 % of the total EU population.
-As seen in Figure 8, this value differed strongly across the EU in 2016.
-According to the Annual Report of the Social Protection Committee, among other factors, differences in living standards and the real disposable income play an important part.
+As Figure 8 shows, this value differed widely across the EU in 2016.
+According to the Annual Report of the Social Protection Committee, among other factors, differences in living standards and real disposable income play an important part.

 Overall, the share of the population affected by severe material deprivation decreased by 0.9 percentage points or by 3.9 million people between 2010 and 2016.
 The improvement becomes especially apparent when comparing it to the year 2012, when the situation was particularly dire with almost 50 million people affected.

-Since 2008, the number of people living in severe material deprivation has fallen in almost two thirds of the EU Member States.
-The most distinct improvements in this time period took place in a handful of countries.
-As described above, the decrease in severe material deprivation is the driver behind the decrease in the headline indicator measuring the share of people at risk of poverty or social exclusion.
-This means to a large extent the overall positive development in the headline indicator is due to the large decrease in material deprivation in these countries (Poland, Bulgaria and Romania).
+Since 2008, the number of people living in severe material deprivation has fallen in almost two thirds of EU Member States.
+The most distinct improvements took place in a handful of countries, particularly Poland, Bulgaria and Romania.
+Because, as described earlier, falls in material depravation have tended to drive improvements in the overall headline indicator, these countries to a large extent are responsible for the decline in the share of people at risk of poverty or social exclusion in the EU.

 In 2016, 10.5 % (or 39.1 million) of the EU population aged 0 to 59 were living in households with very low work intensity.
-This means the working-age members of the household worked no longer than 20 % of their potential working time during the previous year.
-Even though on average the share of the population aged 0 to 59 living in households with very low work intensity was only 1.3 percentage points higher in 2016 than it was in 2008, the share has increased considerably in most Member States (see Figure 9).
-These increases were offset by improvements in only a handful of countries (mainly Poland, Hungary and Germany).
+This means the working-age members of a household worked no longer than 20 % of their potential working time during the previous year.
+Even though on average the share of the population aged 0 to 59 living in households with very low work intensity was only 1.3 percentage points higher in 2016 than it was in 2008, it has increased considerably in most Member States (see Figure 9).
+These increases were offset by improvements in only a handful of countries, mainly Poland, Hungary and Germany.

-Identifying groups with a heightened risk of poverty or social exclusion and determining the reasons behind this vulnerability is the key to creating sound policies to fight poverty.
-Compared with the EU average, some groups of the population are at a higher risk of poverty or social exclusion.
+Identifying groups with a heightened risk of poverty or social exclusion, and determining the reasons behind this vulnerability, is the key to creating sound policies to fight poverty.
+Compared with the EU average, some population groups are at a higher risk of poverty or social exclusion.
 The most affected are women, children, young people, people with disabilities, the unemployed, single-parent households and those living alone, people with lower educational attainment, people born in a different country than the one they reside in, people out of work, and, in a majority of Member States, those living in rural areas.

 Women and young people are particularly vulnerable to poverty and social exclusion

-People's roles and responsibilities within families and at the workplace change throughout their lives and can also be influenced by gender.
-Thus, it is necessary to consider the breakdowns of the headline indicator by age and sex for a complete picture of the structure of risk of poverty or social exclusion.
+People's roles and responsibilities within families and in the workplace change throughout their lives and can also be influenced by gender.
+Thus, it is necessary to consider the breakdown of the headline indicator by age and sex for a complete picture of the structure of risk of poverty or social exclusion.

-In 2016, women were more at risk of experiencing poverty or social exclusion than men by 1.9 percentage points (the rate for women was 24.4 %, while for men it was 22.5 %).
-Because the definition of households in the context of the SILC survey implies an equal sharing of resources, the main drivers behind the gender gap are higher risk of poverty rates among single female households, mainly those with dependent children.
-In a workshop on the main causes of female poverty, the European Parliament’s Directorate General for Internal Policies pointed out that one reason for this persisting gender gap is that single parents are more likely to have very low work intensities compared with other households with children.
-Single-parent households tend to be far more often headed by women.
+In 2016, women had a higher rate of risk of poverty or social exclusion than men (the rate for women was 24.4 % compared wiht 22.5 % for men).
+Because the definition of households in the context of the SILC survey implies an equal sharing of resources between all members of the household, it is likely that the main drivers behind the gender gap are higher risk of poverty rates among single female households, mainly those with dependent children.
+In a workshop on the main causes of female poverty, the European Parliament’s Directorate General for Internal Policies pointed out that one reason for this persisting gender gap is that single-parent households which tend to be far more often headed by women, are more likely to have very low work intensities compared with other households with children .
 A comparison of Member States’ performance in the European Semester Thematic Factsheet shows two policy measures that could ease this problem: child and family-support benefits and access to affordable, high-quality childcare.

 The long-term effects of reduced work intensity among women (both single and married) become especially apparent in old age.
-Although women were more likely to be at risk of poverty or social exclusion than men in all age groups in 2016, the largest differences could be seen in the oldest group (65 or over), displaying a gender gap of 5.6 percentage points.
+Although women had higher rates of risk of poverty or social exclusion than men in all age groups in 2016, the largest differences could be seen in the oldest group (65 or over), displaying a gender gap of 5.6 percentage points.
 One explanation for the gender poverty gap among elderly EU residents is that on average women receive a lower pension income than men.
 As shown in the European Commission’s Pension Adequacy Report, this is mainly due to childcare-related gaps in their employment history and patterns of employment with low pension coverage.

-For both men and women, young people below the age of 24 are the most likely to be at risk of poverty or social exclusion (30.6 % for 18-24 year olds and 26.4 % for people younger than 18.
+For both men and women, young people below the age of 24 had the highest rates of risk of poverty or social exclusion (30.6 % for 18 to 24 year olds and 26.4 % for people younger than 18.
 For more information on this group’s employment situation see the article on ‘Employment’).

-People with disabilities are at higher risk of poverty or social exclusion
+People with disabilities have higher rates of risk of poverty or social exclusion

-Across the EU, the share of people with activity limitation at risk of poverty or social exclusion developed in a similar way as the overall indicator until around 2012.
-Instead of decreasing after 2012, as was the case for the general population, this value remained stable for those with activity limitations.
-Some of the main challenges people with disabilities face are limited access to quality education from early on and impeded access to the labour market.
+Across the EU, the share of people with activity limitation at risk of poverty or social exclusion followed a similar pattern as the overall indicator until around 2012.
+However, instead of decreasing after 2012, as was the case for the general population, the value for those with activity limitations remained stable.
+Some of the main challenges that people with disabilities face are limited access to quality education from an early age and impeded access to the labour market.
 The integration of people with disabilities into the labour market has proven especially difficult in the wake of the financial crisis (for more Information see the Progress Report by the European Commission on its European Disability Strategy).

-The difference in risk of monetary poverty before and after social transfers reveals the decisive importance of social transfers to people with activity limitation: before social transfers, 69.1 % of people suffering from activity limitations were at risk of monetary poverty.
-By receiving social transfers, this rate was reduced to 20.2 % across the EU.
+The difference in risk of monetary poverty before and after social transfers reveals the decisive importance of social transfers to people with activity limitation.
+Before social transfers, 69.1 % of people suffering from activity limitations were at risk of monetary poverty, but after social transfers, this rate was reduced to 20.2 % across the EU.

 Lack of work increases the risk of poverty or social exclusion